-We want to find out what children can do, what they have learnt and what teachers need to do to help children make continuous progress.
-Assessment provides these opportunities.
+Assessment provides us with the opportunity to find out what children's abilities are, what they have learned and which strategies teachers need to employ to ensure that children make continuous progress.

-Some aspects of assessment are a regular part of the class’s timetable.
+Some aspects of assessment are an integral part of the class timetable.
 The teacher’s marking of the work provides a basis for written and verbal feedback between teacher and pupil.
 Examples of such assessments include:

 • Weekly spelling tests and dictation